Request A Free Consultation

 Involved in a Phoenix Truck Accident?
 Schedule a Free Consultation

-If you or someone you love was hurt in a Phoenix truck accident, Hastings & Hastings is here to help.
+If you or someone you love was hurt in a Phoenix truck accident, the truck accident lawyers of Hastings & Hastings is here to help.
 We have over 90 years of combined experience handling semi-truck accidents.
 We know how serious they can be.
 As an experienced Arizona accident law firm, we know how to get you every dollar you deserve if you’ve been injured by a semi-truck.

 Hastings and Hastings has been serving Arizona for over 40 years, representing injured victims and battling the insurance companies to make sure you get all the compensation you deserve.
 At the end of your case, our discount fee puts more money in your pocket, allowing you to take care of what matters most: your health and your loved ones.
 If you’ve been injured in a semi-truck accident, don’t wait, call today at (480) 706-1100 or send us a message online to schedule your free case evaluation.